 If you received more assistance than you earned, the excess funds must be returned by the school and/or you.
 The amount of assistance that you have earned is determined on a pro rata basis.
 For example, if you could have completed 30% of your payment period, you earn 30% of the assistance you were originally scheduled to receive.
 Once you could have completed more than 60% of the payment period, you earn all the assistance that you were scheduled to receive for that period.

 Tulsa Tech offers several institutional scholarships, as well as opportunities for funding from outside agencies.
-For information on other types of need-based and non-need-based financial assistance and how to apply, please view the Financial Aid page.
+For information on these funding options and how to apply, please contact the financial assistance office.

 Contact the financial assistance office if you have any questions about information in this document or other consumer information posted on the Tulsa Tech website.
 If you have any additional questions, please contact:

 Financial Assistance Office